lambrospetrou/goshort/README.md

   ```
   goshort -v Kce
   ```
+  When the flag _-v_ is used the other options are ignored.

 * `-c` | Content
   After this flag you should put the content of your spit, either the URL link or the text.